MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning: Experiment

 \subsection{Overall Performance}

 \textbf{NAT2024-1:} NAT2024-1 \cite{fu2024prompt} is a long-term tracking benchmark featuring multiple challenging attributes, comprising 40 long-term image sequences with a total of over 70K frames.
-As shown in Table \ref{tab1_overall_performance}, our MambaNUT-Small tracker outperforms 16 state-of-the-art (SOTA) trackers on this benchmark, achieving a precision of 83.3\%, a normalized precision of 76.9\%, and a success rate of 63.6\%.
-This surpasses the second-best tracker by 2.4\%, 1.5\%, and 1.5\% in each metric, respectively.
-We also select three representative video sequences from NAT2024-1 for visualization in Fig. \ref{fig_bbox_vis}.
-As shown, MambaNUT-Small tracks the target objects more accurately than the seven SOTA trackers.
+As shown in Table \ref{table:overall_performance}, our MambaNUT tracker outperforms 16 state-of-the-art trackers on this benchmark, achieving a precision of 83.3\%, a normalized precision of 76.9\%, and a success rate of 63.6\%, resulting in improvements of 2.4\%, 1.5\%, and 1.5\% over the second-best tracker on these three metrics, respectively.
+We also select two representative video sequences from NAT2024-1 for visualization in Fig. \ref{fig_bbox_vis}.
+As shown, MambaNUT tracks the target objects more accurately than the 4 SOTA trackers.

 \textbf{NAT2021:} NAT2021 \cite{ye2022unsupervised} includes 180 testing videos, offering a challenging and large-scale benchmark for nighttime tracking.
-As shown in Table \ref{tab1_overall_performance}, MambaNUT-Small demonstrates competitive performance compared to the SOTA trackers.
-It achieves the highest precision and normalized precision, outperforming the previous top-performing tracker, DCPT, by more than 1.0\% in both metrics, with only a slight 0.2\% gap in success rate compared to DCPT.
+As shown in Table \ref{table:overall_performance}, MambaNUT demonstrates competitive performance compared to the SOTA trackers.
+It achieves the highest precision (70.1\%) and normalized precision (64.6\%), outperforming the previous top-performing tracker (i.e., DCPT) by more than 1.0\% in both metrics, with only a slight 0.2\% gap in success rate.

-\textbf{UAVDark135:} The UAVDark135\cite{li2022all} benchmark consists of 135 test sequences and is widely used as the benchmark for nighttime tracking.
-From Table \ref{tab1_overall_performance}, MambaNUT-Small achieved a new state-of-the-art score of 70.0\% in precision and 57.1\% in success rate.
-Additionally, our MambaNUT-Tiny ranks third in all three metrics.
+\textbf{UAVDark135:} UAVDark135\cite{li2022all} benchmark consists of 135 test sequences and is widely used as the benchmark for nighttime tracking.
+From Table \ref{table:overall_performance}, MambaNUT achieved a new SOTA score of 70.0\% in precision and 57.1\% in success rate, with a slight gap in success rate compared to DCPT.

-\textbf{UAV123:} UAV123 \cite{benchmark2016benchmark} is a large-scale aerial tracking benchmark with 123 challenging sequences and over 112K frames.
-To demonstrate that our proposed strategy of learning from easy (daytime) to hard (nighttime) significantly improves the generalization of the deep model, we compare our tracker with eight SOTA trackers on this daytime UAV tracking benchmark.
-Table \ref{table_uav123} presents the Prec. and Succ. of the competing trackers on UAV123.
-MambaNUT ranks second, with only slight gaps of 0.2\% in Prec. and 0.3\% in Succ. compared to MAT.